 Another is a belief that I am no one’s special person anymore.
 I always felt that I was number one in my partner’s affection.
 But no more.
 When I mindfully explore this in practice, the concept arises and I allow it to be.
 I feel any feelings of sadness without resisting.
 The belief liberates itself.
 It dissolves, again empty of any imputed reality.
 What I discover is that I can be my own special person.
 Again, who knew?
 Then I discover that this idea of being someone’s special person is irrelevant anyway.
 That’s Ok then!

 This is all about the dynamic of how the thoughts that arise in the mind become thinking.
 The thoughts themselves are harmless.
 They might encapsulate deeply held beliefs, expectations, assumptions about how I should be or about how my life experience should be.
 Left alone they move through experience, like a cloud scudding across the sky or a wave moving through the sea.
 They are harmless.

 However, when I engage them the trouble begins.
 When I buy into these thoughts they begin to escalate.
 Thinking begins as I elaborate the problems that go with this belief.
 Bringing to mind more examples related to this belief of what is wrong.
 Emotions build.
 Resistance to experience grows.
 This is suffering.
 It is self-created.
 It is optional.
 With practice we can leave the thoughts alone, allowing them to come and go freely.

 Then what is left?
 Contentment and a sense that fundamentally, everything is OK.
 Today at least.

 There are many beliefs, expectations and assumptions that I haven’t recognised yet, that will continue to trip me up and cause suffering.
 That’s the journey.

 I will explore some of the process of how thought becomes thinking through practice, in a day of online practice I am facilitating on Saturday 6 June.
-You might like to join me.
 Hopefully, it will help you avoid some needless suffering too.
 We could all do with a bit less!